Chris Buck

 Christopher James Buck (born February 24, 1958) is an American film director, animator, and screenwriter known for co-directing Tarzan (1999), Surf's Up (2007) (which was nominated for the 2007 Oscar for Best Animated Feature), Frozen (2013; which won the Oscar for Best Animated Feature in 2014), Frozen II (2019), and Wish (2023).
 He also worked as a supervising animator and story artist on Pocahontas (1995) and Home on the Range (2004).

-He has won for one Academy Award, Annie Award and BAFTA Award, and has been nominated for two Academy, two BAFTA and five Annie Awards.
+He has won an Academy Award, Annie Award, and BAFTA Award, and additionally has been nominated for two Academy, two BAFTA, and five Annie Awards.

 Life and career

 A native of Wichita, Kansas, Buck was inspired to explore animation by the first film he ever saw in a movie theatre as a child: Pinocchio (1940).
 His family eventually moved to Placentia, California, where he graduated from El Dorado High School.

 Buck studied character animation for two years at CalArts, where he also taught from 1988 to 1993.
 At CalArts, Buck became friends with both John Lasseter and Michael Giaimo.
 He began his career as an animator with Disney in 1978.

 Besides his work as a co-director on Tarzan, Buck's other credits at Disney also include the 1995 animated feature Pocahontas, where he oversaw the animation of three central characters: Percy, Grandmother Willow, and Wiggins.
 Buck also helped design characters for the 1989 animated feature The Little Mermaid, performed experimental animation for The Rescuers Down Under (1990) and Who Framed Roger Rabbit (1988), and was an animator on The Fox and the Hound (1981) and The Black Cauldron (1985).

 Buck helped develop several films at Hyperion Pictures and served as a directing animator on the feature Bebe's Kids.
 He storyboarded Tim Burton's live-action featurette Frankenweenie (1984) and worked with Burton again as directing animator on the Brad Bird-directed Family Dog episode of Steven Spielberg's Amazing Stories and as director of the subsequent primetime animated series.

 Buck's credits include a number of animated commercials (including some with the Keebler Elves) for such Los Angeles–based production entities as FilmFair, Kurtz & Friends, and Duck Soup.

 Buck went on to co-direct Surf's Up at Sony Pictures Animation, which was released in June 2007.